ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 proxy that was used for the main QUIC connection between client and proxy.

-If the Virtual Target Connection ID is smaller than the Target Connection ID, the client must pad with the contents of the Target Connection ID.
+If the Virtual Target Connection ID is smaller than the Target Connection ID, the client MUST only write the Virtual Target Connection ID bytes over the start of the Target Connection ID, leaving the remainder of the Target Connection ID unmodified.

 ~~~
 | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  |